- Living Here

 Community Builder Award

-The recognition is presented each year to individuals, community groups and businesses who – through their volunteer or work life – build a brighter future for Burnsville.
+This recognition is presented each year to individuals, community groups and businesses who – through their volunteer or work life – build a brighter future for Burnsville.

 Examples of community building include environmental stewardship, improving neighborhoods, volunteerism, youth leadership, and events and projects that build community pride and spirit.
 Nominations open each year in August.

-2020 Award Winners
+2022 Community Builder Award Winners

-The Burnsville City Council recognized eight community members/organizations with their 2020 “Community Builder Award."
-In October 2020, awards were presented to:
+The Burnsville City Council recognized 8 community members/organizations with their 2022 Community Builder Awards, presented this past October to: